Twisting, ladder graphs and A-polynomials: Background

 Importantly, this construction allows boundary curves with any rational slope to be made homotopically trivial.
 The original boundary triangulation consists of three ideal edges, each with a well-defined slope in terms of the meridian and longitude of the torus boundary.
 As a tetrahedron is added, the diagonal exchange introduces a new edge with a different slope.
 However, there are only three possible slopes that the new edge may have, depending on which edge is covered by the diagonal exchange.
 This behaviour is well-understood and is captured by the structure of the Farey triangulation.

 The \textit{Farey triangulation} is an ideal triangulation of $\mathbb{H}^2$, with edges connecting vertices labelled by rational slopes $a/b$ and $c/d$ whenever $|ad-bc|=1$ (see Figure~\ref{fig:Farey}).
-Since one-vertex triangulations of the torus consist of three edges whose pairwise intersection number is one, each triangle in the Farey triangulation corresponds to a triangulation of the once-punctured torus.
+Since one-vertex triangulations of the torus consist of three edges whose pairwise intersection number is one, each triangle in the Farey triangulation corresponds to a triangulation of the once-punctured torus (for more on this correspondence see, for example, Section 3.1 of~\cite{FutGue06}).
 In particular, the boundary triangulations seen during the construction of a layered solid torus each correspond to a triangle in the Farey triangulation.
 Moreover, since consecutive boundary triangulations only differ by a diagonal exchange, they appear as adjacent triangles in the Farey triangulation.
 As a result, we may use a walk in the Farey triangulation to encode the construction of a layered solid torus.

 A walk in the Farey triangulation passes through a sequence of triangles.
 We label these triangles $T_0, T_1,\dots, T_{N+1}$ and refer to the step between $T_k$ and $T_{k+1}$ as the $k^{th}$ step.
 In the construction of a layered solid torus we never perform a diagonal exchange on an edge that was introduced by the previous layer.\footnote{An astute reader may have noticed that the complex in the right of Figure~\ref{fig:schematic} disobeys this rule!} This rule ensures that the corresponding walk in the Farey triangulation contains no backwards steps.
 Therefore, once $T_0$ and $T_1$ have been identified, all subsequent steps may be viewed as either a left step or a right step.
 As such, the construction of a layered solid torus can be completely described by the initial information $T_0,T_1$ along with a sequence of left and right steps.
 Note that the step from $T_N$ to $T_{N+1}$ corresponds to the folding that closes the layered solid torus, rather than the addition of a new tetrahedron.